shannonphu/qollab/README.md

 ## Pull Request Workflow
 * Make a new branch formatted `<your-name>/<feature-name>` to submit a pull request to master.
 * Notify team that a PR has been made :)
+* After a pull request is approved, rebase and squash commits before merging into master
+    1. Checkout to master

+    ```shell
+    git checkout master
+    ```
+    2. Pull the most recent changes from master

+    ```shell
+    git pull
+    ```

+    3. Check into the branch of the PR

+    ```shell
+    git checkout <your branch name>
+    ```

+    4. Rebase and squash commits:

+    ```shell
+    git rebase -i master
+    ```

+    Then you will see something like:

+    ```shell
+    pick 07c5abd Introduce OpenPGP and teach basic usage
+    pick de9b1eb Fix PostChecker::Post#urls
+    r 3e7ee36 Hey kids, stop all the highlighting
+    pick fa20af3 git interactive rebase, squash, amend
+    ```

+    Leave the first `pick` untouched, and change all others into `squash`.
+The result is something like:

+    ```shell
+    pick 07c5abd Introduce OpenPGP and teach basic usage
+    squash de9b1eb Fix PostChecker::Post#urls
+    r 3e7ee36 Hey kids, stop all the highlighting
+    squash fa20af3 git interactive rebase, squash, amend
+    ```

+    Save and exit.
+Then you can edit your commit message if needed.

+    5. Push changes to GitHub.

+    ```shell
+    git push -f
+    ```
+    **Do _NOT_ force push to other people's branches**